Homeowner comparing home equity loan vs personal loan options for a major renovation project

 Smaller Projects and Faster Timelines

-For a $8,000 bathroom refresh or a $12,000 deck build, the closing costs and appraisal fees on a home equity loan can erode the rate advantage.
+For a $8,000 bathroom refresh or a $12,000 deck build, closing costs and appraisal fees on a home equity loan can erode the rate advantage.
 If closing costs run 3% of a $10,000 loan, that is an immediate $300 cost before you make a single payment.

 How Does Each Loan Affect Your Credit?

 A home equity loan is classified as a secured installment loan.
 A personal loan is an unsecured installment loan.
 From a FICO scoring perspective, the distinction matters less than utilization and payment history.
-However, applying for a home equity loan triggers a hard inquiry and requires property documentation that can temporarily suppress your score by 5 to 10 points.
+Applying for a home equity loan triggers a hard inquiry and requires property documentation that can temporarily suppress your score by 5 to 10 points.

 Frequently Asked Questions